 - Miscellaneous hazardous materials: This classification includes all other hazardous materials that may be hazardous to human health or the environment but do not fall under one of the previous categories.
 Examples include dry ice, engines, lithium batteries and ammonium nitrate fertilizers.

-What Is Dangerous Goods Labeling and Marking?
+Labeling of Dangerous Goods: What Is Dangerous Goods Marking?

 While both dangerous goods shipping labels and markings help people identify dangerous goods’ qualities, labeling and marking communicate slightly different properties of the goods.